mvahaste/www/README.md

 ## 🤖 GitHub Actions

-This repository includes a GitHub Action that automatically updates the favicon and header image based on my GitHub avatar.
+This repository includes two GitHub Actions that automate the process of updating the favicon and screenshots based on the current state of my GitHub profile.

+### 🖼️ Automatic Favicon Update

+This action keeps the site's favicon and header image in sync with my GitHub profile picture.

-### 🤔 How It Works
+#### 🤔 How It Works

-1. **Runs every hour** via cron (`0 * * * *`), or manually triggered.
+1. **Runs every hour** via a scheduled cron job (`0 * * * *`), or can be triggered manually.
+2. Fetches the latest avatar from my GitHub profile.
-2. Fetches and compares the avatar with the stored hash.
+3. Compares the new avatar with the stored hash to detect changes.
-3. If the avatar has changed, it updates the following files:
+4. If the avatar has changed, the following files are updated:
-   - `.avatar_hash` – stores the avatar hash.
+   - `.avatar_hash` – stores the hash of the current avatar.
-   - `app/favicon.ico` – favicon.
+   - `app/favicon.ico` – used for the site's favicon.
-   - `public/images/avatar.png` – header image.
+   - `public/images/avatar.png` – used for the site's header image.
-4. Commits and pushes the changes automatically.
+5. Commits and pushes the changes automatically.

-### 🗃️ Related Files
+#### 🗃️ Related Files

 - **Action**: `.github/workflows/update-favicon.yml`
 - **Script**: `scripts/check_avatar.py`
 - **Cache**: `.avatar_hash`

 This ensures the site's visuals stay synced with my GitHub profile.

+### 📸 Automated Screenshot Updates

+This action automatically captures full-page screenshots of the site in both light and dark mode.
+It should be triggered automatically after every successful deployment, but for now it's set to manual only to avoid loops.

+#### 🤔 How It Works

+1. **Triggered after every successful Vercel deployment**, or manually (currently manual only).
+2. Runs a script that:
+   - Sets the site's theme (light or dark) via local storage.
+   - Waits for page load and animations to complete.
+   - Captures a screenshot of the page in the selected theme.
+3. Saves the screenshots as `screenshot-light.png` and `screenshot-dark.png`.
+4. Commits and pushes the changes automatically.

+#### 🗃️ Related Files

+- **Action**: `.github/workflows/update-screenshots.yml`
+- **Script**: `scripts/take_screenshot.js`

+This ensures that the latest visual state of the site is reflected in the README with up-to-date screenshots in both themes.

 ## 💻 Screenshots